fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

-Again we provide some basic details for the application, and then configure processor as a redirect processor to handle the redirect.
+We provide some basic details for the application, and then configure processor as a redirect processor to handle the redirect.

 We're close here, but before our redirect will work, we need to assign the application to the project.
 This allows us to configure many aspects of the application to project relationship: